MicrosoftDocs/globalization/globalization/fonts-layout/images-icons-colors.md

+---
+title: Globalizing images, icons, and colors
+description: Images, icons, and color can be culturally sensitive.
+This article covers globalization of images, icons, and colors.
+---

-# Images, icons, and colors
+# Globalizing images, icons, and colors